22 May Creating Inclusive Workplaces that Adhere to Ontario Employment Laws

 - Organizations have an obligation to be aware of human rights policies.

-- Organizations who do not take steps to prevent or address human rights issues may be held liable.
+- Organizations that do not take steps to prevent or address human rights issues may be held liable.

 Developing HR Policies and Procedures to Prevent Discrimination